G.R. No. 233971. January 22, 2018

 "2.
 By means of any of the following false pretenses or fraudulent acts executed prior to or simultaneously with the commission of the fraud:

-"(a) By using fictitious name, or falsely pretending to possess power, influence, qualifications, property, credit, agency, business or imaginary transactions, or by means of other similar deceits.
+"(a) By using fictitious name, or falsely pretending to possess power, influence, qualifications, property, credit, agency, business or imaginary transactions, or by means of other similar deceits."Any person who shall defraud another by means of false pretenses or fraudulent acts as defined in paragraph 2(d) hereof shall be punished by:

 "(b) By altering the quality, fineness or weight of anything pertaining to his art or business.